altertable-ai/altertable-js/packages/altertable-segment/README.md

 # @altertable/altertable-segment

 Segment destination for Altertable.
-This package allows you to forward events from Segment to your Altertable instance.
+This package lets you forward events from Segment to your Altertable instance.

 ## Installation